-To track clicks you need to fill in the settings form with:
+To correctly track clicks you need to fill in the settings a CSS selector pointing at the elements you want to track.

 Clicks will be tracked on all matched elements on the page.
 This also works for the ones added dynamically (without refreshing the page).